Updated: Aug 26, 2022

 The pairing of down to earth, Northern, football-loving Nelson with the metropolitan, Radio 4 listening, cat-hugging Ruth prompts some lively dialogue and the atmospheric setting of the saltmarshes is both chilling and eerily beautiful.

 Lynne McEwan is a debut crime novelist whose first DI Shona Oliver book 'In Dark Water' was published by Canelo in June 2021.
-Lynne serves on the committe at LAG and is an MA student at The Unversity of East Anglia's Creative Writing Programme.
+Lynne serves on the committe at LAG and is a MA graduate of The Unversity of East Anglia's Creative Writing Programme.
 Follow her on Twitter and Instagram @LynneJMcEwan.